-How Does Tattoo Machines Work
+How Tattoo Machines Work and the Types of Tattoo Machines

 A tattoo machine is a hand-held device used to deliver the ink into the person’s skin.
 As the name suggests, these machines are typically used to create a tattoo, a permanent mark on the skin made with permanent ink.
 Modern tattoo guns use electro-magnetic coils that make the armature bar move up and down.
 A barred needle grouping connected to the armature bar pushes ink into the skin.